dipy/dipy/doc/theory/dicom_mosaic.rst

 Data scaling
 ============

-It's not quite clear to me whether the standard DICOM 'RescaleSlope' and 'RescaleIntercept' are applied to the data or not.
-A comment above the scaling says that the data are no longer scaled by the maximum amount, and that this will get around some unspecified problems.

-The SPM file array is initialized with the scaling, but the scaling then seems to be discarded.
-See around line 203 in ``spm_dicom_convert``.
+SPM gets the DICOM scaling, offset for the image ('RescaleSlope', 'RescaleIntercept').
+It writes these scalings into the nifti_ header.
+Then it writes the raw image data (unscaled) to disk.
+Obviously these will have the corrent scalings applied when the nifti image is read again.

+A comment in the code here says that the data are not scaled by the maximum amount.
+I assume by this they mean that the DICOM scaling may not be the maximum scaling, whereas the standard SPM image write is, hence the difference, because they are using the DICOM scaling rather then their own.
+The comment continues by saying that the scaling as applied (the DICOM - not maximum - scaling) can lead to rounding errors but that it will get around some unspecified problems.

 .. include:: ../links_names.txt